annikadl/ResearchTrack1-assignment2/README.md

 ### set_target_client.py
 `set_target_client.py` is the action server that satisfies the first request.
 It consists of different functions.
+Besides, this node is run, by the launch file, in a separate terminal, allowing the user to directly access the set-target interface.

 ### set_client_parameters
 This function implements an action client, which also provides a user interface, running on a separate terminal, to let the user choose from the terminal either to: